quicwg/quic-bit-grease/draft-ietf-quic-bit-grease.md

 the same time as the grease_quic_bit transport parameter.
 In this case, a recipient needs to be able to distinguish a randomized value from a value carrying information according to the extension.
 Extensions that use the QUIC Bit MUST negotiate their use prior to acting on any semantic.
-Endpoints MAY send a signal prior to this negotiation completing, but any value carried by the bit cannot be used until it is clear that the peer is using the extension.

 For example, an extension might define a transport parameter that is sent in addition to the grease_quic_bit transport parameter.
 Though the value of the QUIC Bit in packets received by a peer might be set according to rules defined by the extension, they might also be randomized as specified in this document.
-Including both extensions allows for the QUIC Bit to be greased even if the alternative use is not supported.

 Receiving a transport parameter for an extension that uses the QUIC Bit could be used to confirm that a peer supports the semantic defined in the extension.
 To